-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 Sequelize as part of our

-db object, the first one is going to be used in our
+db object.
+The first one is going to be used in our

 server.js file to connect to the database before starting the server, and the second one is included for convenience if you need it in other files too.

-Creating our Note model
+Creating Our Note Model

-In this section we are going to use the Moment.js package to help with Date formatting.
+In this section, we’re going to use the Moment.js package to help with date formatting.
 You can install it and include it as a dependency with the following command:

-npm install -s moment
+npm install moment

-Now, we are going to create a
+We’re going to create a

 note.js file inside the

-models directory, which is going to be the only model in our application; it will provide us with all the functionality we need.
+models directory, which is going to be the only model in our application.
+It will provide us with all the functionality we need.

 Add the following content to that file:

-const Moment = require('moment');
+const Moment = require("moment");

 module.exports = (sequelize, DataTypes) => {